Charles Meryon: Style

 Abside de Notre Dame, 1854, fourth state of nine.

-The Abside de Notre Dame is the general favourite and is commonly held to be Méryon's masterpiece.
-Light and shade play wonderfully over the great fabric of the church, seen over the spaces of the river.
-As a draughtsman of architecture, Méryon was complete; his sympathy with its various styles was broad, and his work on its various styles unbiased and of equal perfection—a point in which it is curious to contrast him with J. M. W. Turner, who, in drawing Gothic architecture, often drew it with want of appreciation.
-It is evident that architecture must enter largely into any representation of a city, however much such representation may be a vision, and however little a chronicle.
-Even the architectural portion of Méryon's labour is only indirectly imaginative; to the imagination he has given freer play in his dealings with the figure, whether the people of the street or of the river or the people who, when he is most frankly or even wildly symbolical, crowd the sky.
+The Abside de Notre Dame is held by some to be Méryon's masterpiece.
+Light and shade are used in the great fabric of the church, seen over the spaces of the river.
+As a draughtsman of architecture, Méryon.

 Generally speaking, his figures are, as regards draughtsmanship, "landscape-painter's figures."
-They are drawn more with an eye to grace than to academic correctness.
-But they are not "landscape-painter's figures" at all when what we are 'concerned with is not the method of their representation but the purpose of their introduction.
-They are seen then to be in exceptional accord with the sentiment of the scene.
+They are seen then to be in accord with the sentiment of the scene.
 Sometimes, as in the case of La Morgue, it is they who tell the story of the picture.
 Sometimes, as in the case of La Rue des Mauvais Garçons—with the two passing women bent together in secret converse—they at least suggest it.
 And sometimes, as in L'Arche du Pont Notre Dame, it is their expressive gesture and eager action that give vitality and animation to the scene.